-This two day course enables participants to develop their befriending skills.
-In particular they will learn how to build a safe and trusting environment in which anyone affected by the death of a baby feels supported and able to explore and express their feelings.
+The befriender training course enables participants to develop their befriending skills.
+They will learn how to build a safe and trusting environment in which anyone affected by the death of a baby feels supported and able to explore and express their feelings.

 "The training has given me the courage and confidence to befriend."